Wisdom Teeth & Surgical Extractions

 Do I need to see a surgeon?

 General dentists are well equipped to manage most simple tooth extractions.
-However, in some circumstances, your dentist may refer you to a surgeon.
+However, in some circumstances, your dentist may refer you to a Specialist Oral & Maxillofacial Surgeon.
 The reasons for this vary, but may include:

 • Impaction of teeth (where teeth are partially or fully submerged below the gum - such as wisdom teeth), requiring surgical extraction